Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (Locator Map)

-Visitors can enjoy several trails, picnic facilities, birdwatching and wildlife in a 286-acre managed forest adjacent to William B. Umstead State Park in Raleigh.
+Visitors can enjoy several trails, picnic facilities, birdwatching and wildlife in a 245-acre managed forest along a stretch of Richland Creek and adjacent to William B. Umstead State Park in Raleigh.
+A picnic shelter can be reserved for events.
+More than 50 species of trees representing more than 18 plant families exist within the forest and QR codes on tree tags provide infomration about each species.
 Bikes, dogs, horses and hunting are not allowed in Schenck Forest.
 Click on the photo for more information.

 Visit Our Sister Site